ReadyResearchers/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 proposal directly to the IRB and may not start working on any of their experiments before receiving IRB approval.

+### Additional Details

+- Students must upload a PDF of their senior thesis presentation slides to the `#general` channel in the `Ready, Set, Research!` Discord server no later than one week before the end of class on the day on which they are scheduled to give their presentation.
+- A project pitch includes the following components with the stated time limits
+    - Project pitch presentation:  5 minutes
+    - Question and answer session: 2 minutes
+    - Demonstration of computation artifact: 1 minute
+- Presenting students must strictly adhere to the stated time limits.
+- All students are required to attend and participate as audience members in all of the senior thesis defenses.
+- Since senior thesis defenses will take place in both Alden 101 and Alden 109, approximately half of the students should attend defenses in one room and half should do the same in the other room.
+- Faculty members may need to move from Alden 101 to Alden 109 at least one during weeks eleven through fourteen.

 ## Required Materials

 ### Course Textbooks